This article describes how to work with the AudienceDB and EventDB offerings of Tealium DataAccess.

 Visit and visitor attributes are stored in database table columns according to their attribute type and name.
 Each table is keyed using a

 visitor_id.
 Database views have been created for each table to make it easier to write queries.

-The tables available for event data:
+The following tables are available for visit and visitor data:

-To adjust which preloaded attributes are stored in EventDB:
+Use the following steps to adjust which preloaded attributes are stored in EventDB:

 You must use a third-party tool with Postgres support to connect to your database.
 These tools require authentication credentials to connect, which are provided in the DataAccess Console.

-To get the database credentials:
+Use the following steps to get the database authentication credentials:

 Save and securely store the password for later use.
 The password cannot be retrieved once you close the dialog box.

 If you lose the password, you can regenerate a new one, but it will invalidate all previous connections that used the old value.